monkybrain/hacks/giterate/README.md

 ### Use ###
 ```
 # 1) Make sure you have installed nodejs and npm

-# 2) Install dependencies by typein 'npm install' in root folder
+# 2) Install dependencies

   -> npm install

+# 3) Add a .giterate file to the root of all project folders you want to include.

+  -> touch .giterate

-# 3) Set alias (will fix proper bin link later...)
+# 4) Set alias (will fix proper bin link later...)

   -> alias giterate="node giterate.js"

-# 2) Add a .giterate file to the root of your project folder.

--> touch .giterate

-# 3) type 'giterate' to commit, pull and push to remote ONCE
+# 5) type 'giterate' to commit, pull and push to remote ONCE

   -> giterate

-# 4) type 'giterate daemon' to commit, pull and push at interval specified in giterate.json
+# 6) type 'giterate daemon' to commit, pull and push at interval specified in giterate.json

   -> giterate daemon
 ```

 ### Config ###